arnaldoaparicio/mugen_db/README.md

 ## Why does this exist?
 The purpose of this is to provide a large collection of links for the user to easily access assets for use with MUGEN.
 This includes characters, stages, screenpacks, lifebars, and other miscellaneous resources.
 Many of the databases that exist, past or present, are either defunct or severely out of date.
 The goal is to provide an up-to-date repository for everything involving MUGEN.

-## AWS S3
+## Technical Goals
-This Rails API backend integrates Amazon S3 service to allow files to be uploaded, which is crucial to the purpose of this app.
+- Implement Amazon S3 to allow the uploading of files, specifically image files

-## What's next to be done?
-- Change table names
-- Change names of some attributes in the tables
-- Possibly change permissions on AWS bucket to allow "permanent" image urls
-- Deploy to Heroku
-- Implement more edge cases
-- Create more tests
+- Generate a link to the file in the bucket to allow to display on the frontend

+## Amazon S3
+This uses Amazon S3 to handle file storage.

+For more in-depth information regarding challenges and goals, check out this log I created: https://gist.github.com/arnaldoaparicio/c91ffdefd2573c21ba2c3c921760f8e1